 To prevent fraudulent use of your account, this service is only for items that have been placed on hold by you in advance.

-If you only want someone picking up a hold for you once in an urgent situation, you can put their name in the notes field of your online request or email us with the details, and we will make it clear that this proxy can only pick up the specific items designated.
+If you only want someone to pick up a hold for you once in an urgent situation, you can put their name in the notes field of your online request or email us with the details, and we will make it clear that this proxy can only pick up the items you specify.

 Either way, your proxy will need to bring the following to pick up your items: